 What set this apart from the competition of the era was that when you won a bout, it actually felt like an accomplishment, that your skill, ducking, diving and opportunistic swipes had brought about the defeat of your foe, rather than pure luck and joystick abuse.
 The enemies are tough and the fatalities they inflict often feel cheap and unfair, yet that only keeps you coming back for more, fuelling your determination to even up the score, and ultimately beat the game.

 The decapitations were largely lifted from Barbarian so weren’t new, yet they seemed so much more visceral and shocking here; there’s no standing on ceremony, they’re as casual as supping a cup of tea on a Sunday morning.
-The gore in general is unapologetically in-your-face, and all a couple of years before the furore Mortal Kombat engendered.
+The gore, in general, is unapologetically in-your-face, and all a couple of years before the furore Mortal Kombat engendered.
 Looking back now it seems tame, especially compared to some of the depravity I witnessed recently in a Game Sack goriest games roundup recently.
-I don’t pay much attention to modern gaming so I was genuinely sickening by some of these examples.
+I don’t pay much attention to modern gaming so I was genuinely sickened by some of these examples.

 Something else that strikes you as you progress through the game is the sheer scale of the sprites.
 Some of the adversaries tower above our diminutive knight, literally breaking the confines of the screen, and their weapons alone can dwarf them in some cases.
 As if that wasn’t enough, the sense of unease imbued by this motley crew of unearthly beasts is perfectly complimented by wile graphical illusions such as the jolting screen-shake effect whenever, for instance, a troll delivers a crushing blow with its tree trunk.